snackCake/docs/Getting-Started.md

 [artifact:mvn] INFO: Starting ProtocolHandler ["http-bio-8444"]
 ```

-And now we can hit the admin! <a href="https://localhost:8444/admin" target="_blank">https://localhost:8444/admin</a>.
+And now we can hit the admin! <a href="https://localhost:8081/admin" target="_blank">https://localhost:8081/admin</a>.
 At the login prompt, enter the default username/password of **admin/admin** and you should see the below screen:

 > Note: The admin to serves all of its pages over https by default.
 This means that you will encounter a security exception in your browser because the certificates do not match up.
 You should be able to safely ignore this warning (when running locally).
-The admin also listens on port 8081 for http (non-SSL) connections, but this will not operate unless you make the necessary modifications to `applicationContext-admin-security.xml`.

 ![Tomcat Admin](gs-tomcat-admin.png)